-The students will approach together through play and experimentation the different elements specific to Django's music and to improvisation more generally: sound, time, harmony, repertoire, accompaniment, listening , looking for his place in a group.
+Students will learn through playing and experimenting the different elements of Django's music and improvisation in a more general way: sound, time, harmony, repertoire, accompaniment, listening, looking for one's place in a group.

-• sound: how to learn to listen to yourself and develop techniques to tame the timbre of your instrument and bring out the warmest, widest, most incisive sound ... for accompaniment as well as for solo?
+Sound : how to learn to listen and develop techniques to tame the sound of his instrument and make out the hottest sound, the widest, the most incisive ... for the accompaniment as for the solo ?

-• time: what placement in time to play what rhythm?
+The time : which placement in time to play what rhythm ?

-• the repertoire: learning standards specific to Django's style with possible forays into other related music from the point of view of sound or harmony (eg Brazilian choro). • harmony: how to deepen your understanding / perception of chord movements?
+The repertoire : learning of standards specific to the style of Django with possible incursions to other related music from the point of view of sound or harmony (eg the Brazilian choro).

-• listening: improving one's awareness of one's own sound, that of others and of their integration.
-How do you learn to find your place in a group at a given moment?
-Being able to make choices, be present, gain self-confidence.
-All these subjects will be tested by active pedagogical methods (it is the student who does) in sometimes collective lessons, sometimes in pairs or trinomials (to be defined according to the number of registered and their level) but always based on the listening and research.
+All these subjects will be experimented by methods of active pedagogy (it is the pupil doing), sometimes collective, sometimes in pairs or trinomials (to be defined according to the number of students and their level) but always based on the listening and research.